concord-consortium/CEASAR/README.md

 - Once the build is complete, open the solution in Visual Studio (double-click the .sln file).

 #### Build and Deploy to HoloLens
-With the Visual Studio solution, we can build and deploy the CEASAR application to the HoloLens.
+With the Visual Studio solution, you can build and deploy the CEASAR application to the HoloLens.
 - To connect a PC to a HoloLens, you must first enable Developer Mode on the PC.
 This step is only required once.
 Open Settings on your PC.
 Select Update and Security.
 Select For developers.
 Enable Developer Mode and select Yes to accept the change (this might require downloading a Windows update before this step is complete).
 - Connect the HoloLens to your PC using USB-C to USB-A cable.
 - Open the solution that you built using Unity in Visual Studio (double-click the .sln file).